Anomaly detection dashboards and visualizations

 Before getting started, you must have:

 - Installed OpenSearch and OpenSearch Dashboards version 2.9 or later.
 See Installing OpenSearch.

-- Installed the Alerting and Notifications Dashboards plugins.
+- Installed the Anomaly Detection Dashboards plugin version 2.9 or later.
 See Managing OpenSearch Dashboards plugins to get started.

 General requirements for anomaly detection visualizations

 Anomaly detection visualizations are displayed as time-series charts that give you a snapshot of when anomalies have occurred from different anomaly detectors you have configured for the visualization.
 You can display up to 10 metrics on your chart, and each series can be shown as a line on the chart.